buildkite/buildkite-signed-pipeline/README.md

 * Compare result with `STEP_SIGNATURE`
 * Fail if they don't match

+Note that in the current version of this tool the secret is symmetric -- it's the same for signing/verifying.

 ## Attack scenarios

 For reference, this tool considers at least the following attack scenarios: